Depth-Based Local Center Clustering: A Framework for Handling Different Clustering Scenarios: Depth-based Local Center Clustering

 \textbf{Notes:} \begin{enumerate} \item While $\vecx_i$ is deepest in $\vecX_{Ri}$ by construction, it is not generally deepest in $\vecN_i$, as illustrated in Figure \ref{fig:irisLC}. \item There should be less than $n$ unique local centers due to the occurrence of shared local centers among the sets $\vecN_i$.
 The \emph{frequency} of a local center, denoted by $f$, is defined as the number of neighborhoods that share this local center. \end{enumerate}

 The DLCC method uncovers clusters through analyzing and grouping local centers.
 However, as $n$ subsets might yield a large number of local centers, many of them might not be useful for clustering.
 For example, an outlier residing between two clusters can be the deepest point in a subset containing observations from both clusters.
 Hence, it is crucial to filter out unnecessary local centers before grouping them.
-The remaining centers after filtering are denoted as \emph{filtered centers}.
+The local centers that remain after going through this filtering process are denoted as \emph{filtered centers}.
+The filtering of local centers will be discussed in details in Section~\ref{sec:lcs}.

-DLCC introduces two strategies designed to address diverse types of clustering challenges.
-The conditions for grouping the filtered centers under these two strategies are summarized as follows:
+DLCC introduces two strategies for grouping filtered local centers, designed to address different types of clustering challenges.
+The conditions for grouping the filtered centers under these two strategies are summarized as follows.

 \begin{thm} Let ${c_1,\ldots,c_A}$ denote a finite set of filtered centers and ${\vecN_{c_1},\ldots,\vecN_{c_A}}$ their corresponding neighborhoods.
 Define the similarity between any two neighborhoods as the proportion of overlapping observations among them.
-Two grouping strategies are as follows: \begin{itemize} \item $\textbf{Min strategy}$: for any $c \in \vecg_i$:
+For any two neighborhoods $\vecN_{c}$ and $\vecN_{c'}$, define their similarity as